JakubPruzinec/crash_dump_analysis/README.md

-# disclaimer
+# Disclaimer

 This project has been done under supervision of RedHat reverse engineers.
 Analysis report is quite complex and there were mutiple students attending Crash(8) course.
-Imagining the amount our supervisors have to spend reading all our work lead me to spicing it up a little...
+Imagining the amount of text our supervisors have to read lead me to spicing it up a little...

 I'll add relevant memory dump after its authors approval...

-# crash_dump_analysis
+# Crashdump analysis write up

 Inspector Jacques Pruzo reporting in.